haskelladdict/goat/README.md

 goat
 ====

-goat is a collection of (graph) algorithms and data structures
+goat is a collection of (graph) algorithms and data structures written in go.